apache/arrow/site/_posts/2018-11-19-r-spark-improvements.md

 transform it and copy it back to the socket connection.

-The following example transforms 100K rows with and without `arrow` enabled, `arrow` makes transformation with R functions close to a 100X faster.
+The following example transforms 100K rows with and without `arrow` enabled, `arrow` makes transformation with R functions close to 41x faster.

 ```r
 microbenchmark::microbenchmark(